OG-Hunter/seditiontracker.github.io-/docs/_suspects/ethan-nordean.md

 perpwalk:
 quote: "If you feel bad for the police, you are part of the problem."
 title: Ethan Nordean charged on February 3rd, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on May 4, 2023.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true